 When writing yourself, using a black felt pen can make writing much easier to read.
 This is particularly useful writing shopping lists.

-Items such as telephone, electric and gas bills, as well as bank statements, can all be supplied in large print, this may mean that a lower powered magnification can be used.
+Telephone, electric and gas bills, as well as bank statements, can all be supplied in large print, this may mean that a lower powered magnification can be used.

 Large print books can be very helpful.
 These can sometimes be read with reading spectacles only, and very often with a lower powered magnifier.
 This often makes it easier to read in bed for instance.